Κ-opioid receptor: Limitations

-Studying the exact functions mediated by KOR is limited by the non-selectivity and signaling biases of the compounds used in the research and naturally occuring in the human body.
+Studying the exact functions mediated by KOR is limited by the non-selectivity and signaling biases of the compounds used in the research and naturally occurring in the human body.
 Dynorphin peptides, endogenous agonists of KOR, especially big dynorphin, are direct complex modulators of the NMDA receptor.
 Certain dynorphin peptides also have affinity for the MOR and DOR and influence other pathways that are not directly coupled to KOR.
 KOR activation in the context of in vivo stress responses could be biased for β-arrestin2 and other pathways related to dysphoria due to the presence of corticotropin-releasing hormone (CRF).
-Salvinorin A as well as other KOR agonists have been found to possess properties such as dopamine D2 receptor agonism with lower, but non-negligible affinity and potency.
+Salvinorin A as well as other KOR agonists have been found to possess properties such as dopamine D_{2} receptor agonism with lower, but non-negligible affinity and potency.
 Salvinorin A is a balanced G protein and β-arrestin2 agonist.

 Pain

 Similarly to μ-opioid receptor (MOR), KOR activation produces antinociceptive effects.
-KOR agonists are potently analgesic and have been employed clinically for pain management, but they produce characteristic adverse effects which while limit their abuse potential, they also limit their therapeutic utility.
+KOR agonists are potently analgesic and have been employed clinically for pain management, but they produce characteristic adverse effects which both limit their abuse potential and, unfortunately, their therapeutic utility.

 The receptor mediates acute thermal and mechanical pain processing.
-The anelgesic actions of KOR occur at both spinal and supraspinal sites.
+The analgesic actions of KOR occur at both spinal and supraspinal sites.
 In the spinal cord, presynaptic activation suppresses nociceptive transmission through inhibition of calcium influx and reduction of neurotransmitter release from primary sensory neurons.
-In models of chronic inflammation, KOR mRNA levels increased in laminae I–II of the spinal dorsal horn ipsilateral to inflamed paws of rats.

 Neuropathic pain following peripheral nerve injury is accompanied by sustained elevation of dynorphin levels in the spinal dorsal horn, resulting in tonic KOR activation that contributes to pain inhibition.
 The prodynorphin-derived opioid system within the spinal cord exhibits both pronociceptive and antinociceptive functions.
 Acute KOR activation produces pain reversal and chronic stimulation leads to receptor tolerance and hyperalgesia with allodynia.
 Mechanisms such as activation of NMDA receptors on spinal interneurons, and increasing glutamate and substance P release from primary afferent terminals might play a role.

 KOR also mediates the affective-motivational dimensions of pain.
 At the supraspinal level, KOR activation in the ventral tegmental area, periaqueductal gray, and other pain-modulatory nuclei influences both pain perception and pain-related motivated behavior.
 The engagement of KOR during chronic pain states, particularly neuropathic pain, has been implicated in the high comorbidity between chronic pain and mood disorders, as dynorphin-mediated KOR signaling in limbic and reward-related brain regions drives negative emotional states and anhedonia.

 Memory

 Receptor activation is linked to impairing multiple memory processes, including working memory, spatial learning, and fear memory consolidation, by inhibiting synaptic plasticity such as long-term potentiation (LTP) in regions like the amygdala and hippocampus.
 In models of amnesia, endogenous receptor activation leads to reactivation of memory traces, prolonging retention latency in inhibitory avoidance tasks, with antagonism often protecting against stress-induced deficits.
-Receptor activation by dynorphins reduces the intensity of the emotional aspect of memories.
+Receptor activation by dynorphins also reduces the intensity of the emotional aspect of memories.